DaelDe/cmake_check/README.md

   [jenkins warnings plugin](https://wiki.jenkins.io/display/JENKINS/Warnings+Plugin)

 ## Available checks
-- require commands to exist
+- require commands to exist (or not exist)
-- only allow white-listed commands
+- allow white-listed commands only (to limit the use of custom functions)

 ### Planned checks
 - require a specific command order